vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 ## Logging Function `^log`( ... )

 This allows you to print something directly to the users log file.
+If you want it echoed to the console as well, you can do `^log(OUTPUT_ECHO This is my message)`.

-You can actually append to any file by putting at the front of your output the word FILE in capital letters followed by the name of the file.
+You can actually append
+to any file by putting at the front of your output the word FILE in capital letters followed by the name of the file.
 E.g.,
 ```